-Turns out it’s probably wrong.
+Turns out that quote is probably wrong

-The total retail sales figure the US Census uses when determining percentage of online sales includes gas, which you can’t buy online, and cars which few buy online.
+The total retail sales figure the U.S. Census uses when determining the percentage of online sales includes gas, which you can’t buy online, and cars, which few buy online.

 Once you adjust those factors?

-I know that is distressing to read, but it is what is.
+I know that is distressing to read, but what does it mean?
 When did it happen?

 Many retailers noticed a drop in foot traffic a few years ago at a time we were being told the economy was doing better and better.

 Many figured it was just them.
+It wasn’t.

-That’s also why Amazon Prime membership exploded to now include around 60 million users.
+That’s also why Amazon Prime membership exploded to now include around 150 million users.
 Shopping became much easier on the fly, no longer tethered to a strong Wi-Fi.

-But does that mean it is hopeless for brick and mortar retailers?
+Does it mean it is hopeless for brick-and-mortar retail?
 I don’t think so.

 First, it’s not like Amazon is a new thing.
 They’ve been around for a long time.
 I would agree with analysts who posit that the saturation point is near.

-If you look at eretailers of books, they were supposed to destroy brick and mortar bookstores.
+If you look at e-retailers of books, they were supposed to destroy brick and mortar bookstores.
 They didn't.

-What if those who were going to purchase online are stabalizing?
+"What if those who were going to purchase online are stabilizing? "

 The Index of Consumer Sentiment shows that consumer optimism is on the rise.
 At the same time, so are gasoline sales.
 This trend portends to increased spending and driving.